-We always test against the latest version (svn checkout) of ASE, but slightly older versions (>=3.9) are likely to work as well.
+Install ASE.
+We always test against the latest release of ASE, but slightly older versions (>=3.9) are likely to work as well.
 Follow the instructions at the ASE website.
 ASE itself depends upon python with the standard numeric and scientific packages.
 Verify that you have working versions of NumPy and SciPy.
-We also recommend matplotlib in order to generate plots.
+We also recommend matplotlib (version > 1.5.0) in order to generate plots.
+After you are successful, you should be able to run the following without errors: